Will0fD/FCND/README.md

 1. Run your controller & parameter set from Step 3.
 Do all the quads seem to be moving OK?
 If not, try to tweak the controller parameters to work for all 3 (tip: relax the controller).

+Initially I had a lot of issues with the green quad due to the `LateralPositionControl()` not being properly defined.
+After looking at the one-page document mentioned in Parameter Ratios I was able to write the proper equations.

 2. Edit `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.

+The integral gain defined in `QuadControlParams.txt` is `KiPosZ = 10`.

 3. Tune the integral control, and other control parameters until all the quads successfully move properly.
 Your drones' motion should look like this: